stanfordnlp/CoreNLP/_pages/depparse.md

 Provides a fast syntactic dependency parser.
 We generate three dependency-based outputs, as follows: basic, uncollapsed dependencies, saved in BasicDependenciesAnnotation; enhanced dependencies saved in EnhancedDependenciesAnnotation; and enhanced++ dependencies in EnhancedPlusPlusDependenciesAnnotation.
 Most users of our parser will prefer the latter representation.

+This is a separate annotator for a direct dependency parser.
+These parsers require prior part-of-speech tagging.
+If you need constituency parses then you should look at the `parse` annotator.

 | Property name | Annotator class name | Generated Annotation |
 | --- | --- | --- |
 | depparse | DependencyParseAnnotator | BasicDependenciesAnnotation, EnhancedDependenciesAnnotation, EnhancedPlusPlusDependenciesAnnotation |